⚡ Try Alpha today. Improve data collection and workflows instantly.

 IT Governance and Low-Code App Development: What to Know

-The solution?
-Apply IT governance best practices that will make sure that the apps and the way they’re built conform to IT-wide standards.
+The solution is to apply IT governance best practices to ensure that the apps and the way they’re built conform to IT-wide standards.
 Let's explore why IT governance is important, how to implement IT governance, and outline IT governance best practices.

 IT governance